 As people age, it is a common often belief that the pain and discomfort associated with our joints is a normal occurrence that we are forced to live with.
-While our joints can experience levels of degradation as we age, the pain and reduced mobility that is often associated with arthritis doesn’t have to be something that we suffer through.
-Instead, let's review some of the facts around chiropractic care and how it can be beneficial in treating the pain associated with arthritis.
+While our joints can experience levels of degradation as we age, the pain and reduced mobility that is often associated with arthritis don’t have to be something that we suffer through.
+Instead, let's review some of the facts about chiropractic care and how it can be beneficial in treating the pain associated with arthritis.

 Chiropractic Care and Your Joints